PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **exec-calls**: Percentage of time spent in execution.
   - `exec-call = rpc-wait + rpc-total`
 - **rpc-wait**: Percentage of time spent waiting on distributed consensus.
 This should be as low as possible.
 Typically, if the transactions are CPU bound and there are enough outstanding writes, `rpc-wait` is low.
 To reduce `rpc-wait`, increase the number of threads issuing write transactions, as long as there are no write timeouts.
 This metric is crucial to determine if enough write client threads are being utilized.
+This is the most important metric to determine if the CPU is being fully utilized for writes or its waiting on consensus.
+Overburdening a weak EC2 Client Instance with too many threads might indicate performance issues on the client as well.
 - **rpc-total**: Percentage of time that was spent in the execution.
 - **rpc-callback**: Percentage of time spent in execution callback.